 “Thank you,” she said as her lips curled up in a smile to mask her breaking heart.
-He smiled an accomplished smile, like he’d bought her the best Valentine’s Day present ever.
+He smiled an accomplished smile, as if he’d bought her the best Valentine’s Day present ever.

-It was 2013, one week after Valentine’s Day, and they were sitting on his bed in the lone room in his parents’ basement.
-He’d just handed her a rose coloured card, with grey letters at the front that read; THANK YOU.
+It was 2013, one week after Valentine’s Day, and they were sitting on his bed in the lone room he occupied in his parents’ basement.
+He’d just handed her a rose coloured card, with grey lettering that read; THANK YOU.
 Inside, he detailed his appreciation for their friendship and how grateful he was to have her in his life.
 It’s like a mustard seed and we can water it to grow into something beautiful.

 “So where are my chocolates?”
-She hoped that their sweetness might help with the sour taste in her mouth.
+She hoped the sweetness might help with the sour taste in her mouth.
 “Oh I’m sorry, my sister ate them,” he said almost laughing.
 “I told you to come get them sooner.
 You should have listened to me.”

 “You let your sister eat my chocolates?
 You bought them for me, for valentines day.
 You should have hidden them better.”
 She looked at him and smiled.
-It was all she could do to keep the tears at bay for just a little bit longer; when she’s in her bed with only her pillow to judge her.
+It was all she could do to keep the tears at bay for just a little bit longer; at least until a few more hours when she’d be in her bed with only her pillow to judge her.

 Their romance had started like a passionate wild fire.
 Six months ago, when she’d walked into a room at their community college and seen that tall glass of chocolate milk, she couldn’t resist the chemistry that sizzled every time they locked eyes.
 He was tall, dark and handsome, and that night was spent chatting over Skype.
 He was smart, driven and very ambitious, so she fell.
 Hard.
 Within a week, they were dating.
 Discreetly.
 His idea.

 “I think I’m starting to fall in love with you.”
 They were sitting in his car, barely three weeks into their romance.
 “I know it’s a little soon, but I’m one to wear my heart on my sleeve and I believe you should know where I stand.”
 When she’d said those words, she hadn’t had any agenda.
 She wasn’t expecting a reciprocation of her feelings.
-All she knew was her desire to let him know her heart.
+She simply needed to let him know her heart.

 Now it all made sense.
 He was never going to love her wholly.
-The discretion, the request for time to heal from a breakup which was over one year ago, all the signs she’d missed were now on replay in her mind, weighing her down with hurt.
+The discretion, the request for time to heal from a breakup which happened over one year ago, (if at all).
+The signs she’d missed were now on replay in her mind, weighing her down with hurt.
 “Walk me to the bus stop please?”
 She had to go home.
 Now.

 “What’s wrong?”
-He’d finally noticed something was amiss.
+10 minutes into their walk, he’d finally noticed something was amiss.
 “Nothing.”
 She replied, biting her lower lip.
 The tears couldn’t stay buried any more so she closed her eyes as they came streaming down.